xuyiqing/panelview_stata/README.md

 <img src="./graph/Graph6.png">

-if time is not evenly distributed, we can use `leavegap` to keep the time gap as an white bar.
+If time is not evenly distributed, we can use `leavegap` to keep the time gap as an white bar.
 Otherwise, we will skip the time gap with an warning "Time is not evenly distributed (possibly due to missing data)."

 ```
 *leavegap